Railways.

 Third rail electric railway at Chamonix, France.

-In common with many overseas railways this line is partially unfenced - something which, on this visit in 1980, nearly cost me my life when I explored a siding that had rusty looking rails and believing it to be part of a closed railway nearly stepped onto the rails as I crossed the tracks.
+In common with many overseas railways this line is partially unfenced - something which, on this visit in 1980, nearly cost me my life when I explored a siding that had rusty looking rails and believing it to be part of a closed railway nearly stepped on to the 3rd rail as I crossed the tracks.

 Only later (when I saw trains in motion) did I discover that the line was still open and the electric rail 'live'.

-In New York City, electric trains that must use third rail leaving Grand Central Terminal on the former New York Central Railroad (now Metro-North Railroad) switch to or from overhead lines when they need to operate out onto the former New York, New Haven and Hartford Railroad (now Amtrak) line to Connecticut.
-The switch is made 'on the fly' controlled from the engineer's position.
+In New York City some electric trains use third rail to reach Grand Central Terminal on the former New York Central Railroad (now Metro-North Railroad) and use overhead wires when they travel along the former New York, New Haven and Hartford Railroad (now Amtrak) route to Connecticut.
+The changeover is made 'on the fly' (ie; whilst moving).

-More detailed information on railway electrification systems plus a reasonably full list of the different voltages used - and where - can be found on these two pages of the free online 'Wikipedia' encyclopædia.
-Railway electrification system List of current systems for electric rail traction (links to an external site which open in new windows).
+More detailed information on railway electrification systems plus a reasonably full list of the different voltages used - and where - can be found on these two pages of the online 'Wikipedia' encyclopædia:

-Nowadays most mainline overhead electrification in mainland Britain is at 25,000v ac 50 Hz.
-In the past some routes used other voltages (primarily but not exclusively 1,500v dc and 6,250v ac 25 Hz) but - with one exception - they have either been converted to the standard (for instance: Manchester to Hadfield / Glossop) or the lines closed (for instance: Lancaster to Morecambe / Heysham).
+Nowadays most mainline overhead electrification in mainland Britain is at 25kV AC 50 Hz.
+In the past some routes used other voltages (primarily but not exclusively 1.5kV DC and 6.25kV [ie: 6,250V] AC 25 Hz) but - with one exception - they have either been converted to the standard (eg: Manchester to Hadfield / Glossop) or the lines closed (eg: Lancaster to Morecambe / Heysham).
 Over the course of time some lines have been converted between different voltages several times.
-Light rail systems tend to use lower voltages (typically 600v on older systems & 750v dc on newer systems) as this is safer where on-street operation is involved.
-In Britain we also used to have many electrically operated industrial lines (located at places such as at coal mines) but they have now been closed.
+Light rail systems tend to use lower voltages (typically 600V DC on older systems & 750V DC on newer systems) as this is safer where on-street operation is involved.
+In Britain we also used to have many electrically operated industrial railways which were located at places such as at coal mines but they have now all been closed.

-The 'Southern' 3rd rail system mostly uses (a nominal) 750v dc, except on lines shared with Eurostar trains where the voltage has been increased to 850v dc.
-At first the London Brighton and South Coast Railway electrified its suburban services at 6,700v ac 25 Hz using the overhead wire system but after grouping in 1923 the Southern Railway decided to standardise on the London and South Western Railway's (LSWR) (then) 650v dc 3rd rail system which was also in use elsewhere in south London.
+The 'Southern' 3rd rail system mostly uses (a nominal) 750V DC, except on lines which at one time were shared with Eurostar trains where the voltage was increased to 850V DC.
+At first the London Brighton and South Coast Railway electrified its suburban services at 6.7kV (6,700V) AC 25 Hz using the overhead wire system but after grouping in 1923 the Southern Railway decided to standardise on the London and South Western Railway's (LSWR) (then) 650V DC 3rd rail system which was also in use elsewhere in south London.
 It is said that this choice was partly influenced by a greater route mileage having already been electrified using the 3rd rail system.
-For a while some railway depôts in Southern England were electrified at 750v dc via overhead wires instead of 3rd rails as a safety measure for railway staff.
+For a while some railway depôts in Southern England were electrified at 750V DC via overhead wires instead of 3rd rails as a safety measure for railway staff.
+Another constituent of the former Southern Railway - the South Eastern and Chatham Railway - was planning to use a 4th rail system energised at 1.5kV but railway grouping occured before this was installed.

 See caption for picture information.
 See caption for picture information.

 Overhead wire power comes via a pantograph which is (usually) located on the train roof.
-Powerful springs exert an upwards pressure forcing the pantograph up to the wires, which are kept under tension to resist that upwards force.
-With third (and fourth) rail systems a heavy 'shoe' which is suspended from a wooden beam attached to the bogies (wheel units) collects power by sliding over the top surface of the electric rails.
+Powerful springs (or compressed air) exert an upwards pressure forcing the pantograph up to the wires, which are kept under tension to resist that upwards force.
+Top contact third (and fourth) rail systems use heavy 'shoes' which are suspended from the bogies (wheel units) to collect power by sliding over the top surface of the electric conductor rails.

-London's Underground uses the '4th rail' system whereby the electrical return uses a dedicated centre rail, and not the running rails.
-This is supposed to reduce the chance of 'stray' currents damaging tunnel walls, nearby utilities, etc. Although the underground network is nominally electrified at 630v dc the system actually works so that +420v dc is collected from the outer 'positive' (3rd) rail and -210v dc from the centre 'negative' (4th) rail.
+London's Underground uses the 4th rail system whereby the electrical return uses a conductor rail located centrally between the running rails.
+This is supposed to reduce the chance of stray currents damaging tunnel walls, nearby utilities, etc. Although the underground network is mostly nominally electrified at 630V DC the system actually works so that +420V DC is collected from the outer 'positive' (3rd) rail and -210V DC from the centre 'negative' (4th) rail.
 Where underground trains operate over electrified mainline railway tracks they collect the full line voltage from the 3rd rail and the 4th rail is electrically bonded to the running rails - which also act as return for the mainline trains.
 At the boundaries where the trains pass between sections of line electrified on the two systems there are gaps in the electrified 3rd and 4th rails which are of sufficient length to ensure that the trains do not (even briefly) electrically connect the systems together.
+The mainline railway routes which are shared with underground trains are typically electrified at between 660V and 750V, although when the voltage fluctuations described above are bourne in mind so trains using these routes have been known to receive as much as 900V DC.
+Since this is a known phenomena the trains which operate over the relevant routes are built to withstand this voltage.

-Because of the high cost of maintenance London Underground has stated a desire to switch to an overhead power supply system and in the late 1990's it was believed that the Victoria Line would be converted first, concurrent with the introduction of a new fleet of trains.
-However since train operations was privatised this idea seems to have been dropped.
-The Victoria Line would have been one of the easiest to convert as its trains do not share tracks with any other lines - how they would convert the Piccadilly and Bakerloo lines (smaller profile 'tube' lines which share tracks with full size trains) could be interesting.
+Because of the high cost of maintenance London Underground did once state a desire to switch to an overhead power supply system and in the late 1990's it was believed that the Victoria Line would be converted first, concurrent with the introduction of a new fleet of trains.
+However this idea fell by the wayside when train operations were privatised.
+It would have been interesting to see how they would have converted the Piccadilly and Bakerloo lines which use the smaller profile 'tube' trains but also share tracks with full size trains.

-Although at one time the different British railway companies located the electrified rails at different distances from the running rails and different heights from the ground a 'standard' has come about (more by default than planning) using the Southern Railway / London Underground system whereby the powered rail is 'outside' of the running rails (can be either side, but not usually both sides at the same location) and offset 3" (8cm) higher plus 16" (41cm) sideways as measured from the inside of the nearest running rail.
-Where used the 4th rail is located centrally between the running rails and 1½" (4cm) above it (nowadays only tracks served by UndergrounD trains need this extra rail).
-One of the few surviving exceptions to the standard is on the Central Line which when it first opened in 1900 used a 3rd rail (energised at 550v dc) centrally located between the tracks, and due to a restricted loading gauge when (in 1940) it was converted to standard it was found necessary to locate the outer rail an extra 1½" (4cm) higher than normal.
+Although at one time the different British railway companies located the electrified rails at different distances from the running rails and different heights from the ground a 'standard' has come about using the LSWR / London Underground system whereby the positive conductor rail is outside of the running rails (can be either side, but not usually both sides at the same location) and offset 3" (8cm) higher plus 16" (41cm) sideways as measured from the inside of the nearest running rail.
+Where used the 4th rail is located centrally between the running rails and 1½" (4cm) above it.
+Nowadays only tracks served by London Underground trains need this extra rail.
+One of the few surviving exceptions to the standard is on the Central Line which when it first opened in 1900 used a centrally located positive 3rd rail (energised at 550V DC), and due to a restricted loading gauge when (in 1940) it was converted to standard it was found necessary to locate the outer rail an extra 1½" (4cm) higher than normal.
 This only applies to the earliest sections of the line, between Liverpool Street and White City, and as a result only trains fitted with 'high lift' shoegear can travel over this route.
-However as the Central Line is self contained this is not a problem.

 See caption for picture information.
 See caption for picture information.

-The Docklands Light Railway features a modified 3rd rail system where powerful springs force the 'shoe' upwards so that it collects power by sliding along the underside of the electric rail.
-This train was in a special livery to commemorate the Queen's Golden Jubilee.
+The Docklands Light Railway features a modified 3rd rail system where powerful springs force the 'shoe' upwards so that it collects power by sliding along the underside of the conductor rail.

 Apart from the Southern and Underground networks London also has several other 3rd rail systems:-